giovannicandido/notification-server/docs/index.md

 You can override that in the spring config properties

+## Performance Test

+You can use apache2-utils for performance test.
+There is a email-post.data file in the docs folder for convenience The code to test the email sender service is:

+    ab -n 1041 -c 30 -p docs/email-post.data -T application/x-www-form-urlencoded  http://localhost:8081/api/notification/email

 ## Configuration of email

 You need to configure the email sender